-- Private party cost recovery against other PRPs: - Section 107 action if costs were voluntary and liability to EPA not resolved in a settlement agreement. - Section 113(f) action if claim is in contribution. - Private party costs must be consistent with the NCP. - As a practical matter, a private party cannot recover more than the excess over its equitable share of costs under Section 107 or Section 113. - Statute of Limitation is Key: - Practical Consideration: Clean ups take a very long time. - Section 107 Recovery Actions. - Removal costs 3 years after completion of removal. - Remedial costs 6 years after initiation of physical onsite construction. - Section 113 Contribution Actions: - 3 years.
+- Private party cost recovery against other PRPs: - Section 107 action if costs were voluntary and liability to EPA not resolved in a settlement agreement. - Section 113(f) action if claim is in contribution. - Private party costs must be consistent with the NCP. - As a practical matter, a private party cannot recover more than the excess over its equitable share of costs under Section 107 or Section 113. - Statute of Limitation often is Key: - Practical Consideration: Clean ups take a very long time and are slow motion processes. - Section 107 Recovery Actions. - Removal costs 3 years after completion of removal. - Remedial costs 6 years after initiation of physical onsite construction. - Section 113 Contribution Actions: - 3 years.